Model Tracking¶

 Attention

-compatible model so it uses the same tracker!
+XGBoostModel is scikit-learn compatible and uses the same tracker!

 model : BaseMlModel